 Stage II colorectal cancer

 Patients with stage II colon cancer should talk with their doctor about whether more treatment is needed after surgery, as some patients receive adjuvant chemotherapy.
 This is treatment after surgery with chemotherapy aimed at trying to destroy any remaining cancer cells.
 However, cure rates for surgery alone are quite good, and there are few benefits of additional treatment for people with this stage of colon cancer.
 Learn more about adjuvant therapy for stage II colorectal cancer.
 A clinical trial is also an option after surgery.

-For patients with rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery and additional chemotherapy may be given after surgery as well.
+For patients with stage II rectal cancer, radiation therapy is usually given in combination with chemotherapy, either before or after surgery and additional chemotherapy may be given after surgery as well.

 Stage III colorectal cancer

 Treatment usually involves surgical removal of the tumor followed by adjuvant chemotherapy.
 A clinical trial is also an option.
-For patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after surgery.
+For patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after surgery along with adjuvant chemotherapy.